mootools/mootools-core/Docs/Native/Event.md

 ###	Examples:

-'#myChild' does not cover the same area as myElement.
+"#myChild" does not cover the same area as myElement.
 Therefore, the 'click' differs from parent and child depending on the click location:

 ##### HTML:

 	<div id="myElement">